robotology/robometry/README.md

 ### Example vector variable

-It is possible to save and dump also vector and matrix variables.
+It is possible to save and dump also vector variables.
-Here is the code snippet for dumping in a `.mat` file 3 samples of the 4x1 vector varibles `"one"` and `"two"`.
+Here is the code snippet for dumping in a `.mat` file 3 samples of the 4x1 vector variables `"one"` and `"two"`.

 ```c++
 yarp::telemetry::BufferManager<double> bm_v({ {"one",{4,1}},